PoTsungChen/Global-Layoff-Analysis/README.md

 2. **Temporal Spikes**: Layoff activity peaked in Q1 of 2023, with a secondary, smaller spike in Q4, indicating seasonal budget re-evaluations by enterprise-level firms.
 3. **Geographic Hotspots**: San Francisco and Seattle, where the most big tech companies headquartered, are the volume leaders for layoffs.
 4. **Funding vs.Survival**: Companies in the Series B and C stages showed a higher "Layoff-to-Funding" ratio compared to Seed-stage startups, suggesting that mid-stage scaling often leads to higher overhead risk during downturns.
-5. **Outliers**.
+5. **Outliers**: "The dataset contains several high-leverage observations—specifically in the Retail and Tech sectors—where single-day events exceeded 10,000 layoffs.
+These outliers were treated as valid data points reflecting the volatile 'post-pandemic correction' phase."
+While the median layoff size across the dataset was 80 employees, the mean was significantly inflated to 250 due to outlier events in the SF Bay Area and Seattle hubs."

 ## 🚀Business recommendations:
-Based on the SQL analysis, the following strategic actions are recommended:
+Based on the analysis, the following strategic actions are recommended:
 1. Talent Acquisition:
    * Recommendation: Organizations looking to scale should aggressively target "top-tier" talent recently displaced from the Tech and Retail sectors.
    * Action: Pivot recruiting resources toward geographic hotspots (SF/Seattle) where the supply of experienced engineers currently exceeds local demand.